NLNZDigitalPreservation/-nlnz-m11n-tools-repository-splitter-updater/README.md

 # nlnz-m11n-tools-repository-splitter-updater National Library of New Zealand Modernisation Tools repository splitter and updater

+Tools for for splitting a source repository into path-based repositories, creating patches for updating those split repositories when the source repository changes and applying those patches.

 ## Synopsis

-This repository contains a gradle build that splits the a source repository into path-based repositories and create patches for updating those split repositories when the source repository changes.
+This repository contains gradle build tasks for splitting a source repository into path-based repositories, creating patches for updating those split repositories when the source repository changes and applying those patches.

 ## Motivation